 The most important rule to follow during a TCO inspection: DON’T HAVE WORKERS IN THE SPACES BEING INSPECTED!
 While it may seem like a no-brainer to not have active construction work in spaces that you claim are ready for occupancy, many inspections have failed for not following this simple rule.

 An initial TCO inspection covering only a few floors must always include the mechanical rooms needed for building operations, such as electrical rooms, meter rooms, pump rooms, boiler rooms, etc. These rooms must be fully fire-stopped and free of storage materials and contractor items.
 Egress stairways must be complete from the lowest floor to the roof.
 In residential buildings and hotels, trash compactor rooms must be complete, with equipment installed.
 All building types must have working illuminated exit signs in place.

 When the construction inspection is complete, the inspector will issue either an OK for temporary construction signoff or objections.
 The objections will either be certifiable, where they can be resolved by uploading photos, affidavits or plans that correct the violating condition, or non-certifiable, which requires scheduling a re-inspection for resolution.

 Once all objections are resolved, the construction chief supervisor will review and determine whether to grant a Temporary Construction signoff.
 Each Borough Chief has different criteria.
 In general, they will look for sprinklers and fire alarms to be completed.
 Some will want other applications signed off, like the emergency generator.
 Some chiefs will accept licensed professionals’ affidavits in lieu of signoffs.
 Others only will accept overrides from the Borough Commissioner’s office.

 Once the first Temporary Construction signoff goes into the computer, a milestone has been reached.
 You now have taken a significant step towards TCO.
 However, hurdles still lay ahead.
-Next month, we’ll cover the Plumbing Signoff.
+Next month, we’ll cover the Elevator Signoff.